Practical and knowledgeable advice on the legality of employment contract changes whether you are an employer or employee.

 Employment contract changes

 All employees have a contract of employment.
-These can be written or verbal and can contain either express, implied or statutory terms.
+The terms of that contract can be written or verbal and can contain either express, implied or statutory terms.

 Changes to and variations of employment contract terms